lukeredpath/mimic/README.md

       post("/some/path").returning("Created!", 201)
     end

+You can even use Rack middlewares, e.g. to handle common testing scenarios such as authentication:

+    Mimic.mimic("www.example.com", 10090) do
+      use Rack::Auth::Basic do |user, pass|
+        user == 'theuser' and pass == 'thepass' end

+      get("/some/path")
+    end

 ## Caveats

 * Because the server is not started on port 80, you need a way of configuring your application under test to use a different port at runtime.